Top 11 Best Hatchbacks

 4. MINI 5-door Hatch

 The MINI Hatch looks great and feels comfortable to drive.
-The handling is just what you’d expect based on MINI’s reputation – it’s heavy, firm and direct with weight at the front of the car.
-If it’s your style, you’ll really enjoy the experience.
+Its handling is just what you’d expect based on MINI’s reputation – it’s a fun drive around town with light and nimble handling.

 - Surprisingly practical